 | What is your first name? | اسمك الأول إيه؟ | [ˈʔes.mæk elˈʔæw.wæl ʔeː] |

-If you want to tell people where you come from, the following sentences are useful:
+If you want to tell people where you come from:

 | English | Egyptian Arabic | Phonetic (IPA) |